ibssasimon/Barrier-Breaker/README.md

 We decided to approach the concept of breaking barriers by creating a fun, interactive game that integrates cultural phenomena into the product.
 Our game traditionally functions like brick breaker; when a brick is destroyed, a phrase from a culture appears and the user is prompted to choose where the phrase originates from.

 ## Why
 Our game aims to build bridges by exposing different users to new cultures.
 We do this by connecting them to a series of cultural phrases.
-By allowing the user to categorize different phrases, we hope to expose the user to new people.
-Also, it's fun!
+By allowing the user to categorize different phrases, we hope to expose the user to new cultural concepts.
+By thinking critically about these cultures, we are building bridges between people who may have not done so previously.

 ## How
 Users will be able to control the paddle using their mouse.
 Categorizing a phrase will be done by either the J or K keys on the keyboard.